ndonyapour/geometricCVs_OpenMM/quaternion_plugin/README.md

 =======================

 The OpenCL and CUDA versions of the force are implemented with the common compute framework.
-This allows us to write a single class (`CommonCalcRMSDCVForceKernel`) that provides an implementation for both platforms at the same time.
+This allows us to write a single class (`CommonCalcQuaternionForceKernel`) that provides an implementation for both platforms at the same time.
 Device code is written in a subset of the OpenCL and CUDA languages, with a few macro and function definitions to make them identical.